History of Istanbul: Republic of Turkey

 In September 1955, many ethnic Greek businesses were destroyed during the Istanbul pogrom.
 This accelerated the departure of Greeks from the city and Turkey.
 Jews, Armenians, and Georgians were also targeted.

 Starting from the 1970s, the population of Istanbul began to rapidly increase, as people from Anatolia migrated to the city to find employment in the many new factories that were constructed at the outskirts of the sprawling metropolis.
 This sudden sharp rise in the city's population caused a large demand for housing development, and many previously outlying villages and forests became engulfed into the greater metropolitan area of Istanbul.

+In March 1995, twenty-three people were killed and hundreds were injured in the incidents called Gazi Massacre.
+The events began with an armed attack on several coffee shops in the neighborhood, where an Alevi religious leader was killed.
+Protests occurred both in Gazi and Ümraniye district on the Asian side of İstanbul.
+Police responded with gunfire.

+Recep Tayyip Erdoğan, later Prime Minister of Turkey and President of Turkey, served as mayor of Istanbul from 1994 to 1998.

 In 2013, Taksim Square was the center of the Gezi Park protests, where protesters protested a wide range of concerns at the core of which were issues of freedom of the press, of expression, assembly, and the government's encroachment on Turkey's secularism.

+In January 2016, a suicide bomb attack on Sultanahmet Square, near the famous Blue Mosque, killed 10 people, all of them German tourists.

-In 2016, the Turkish coup d'état attempt took place.
+In July 2016, the Turkish coup d'état attempt took place.
 A number of rogue government units took over and were only repelled after a few hours.

-In 2018, Crown Prince Mohammed bin Salman of Saudi Arabia sent a group of government agents to murder prominent critic, Jamal Khashoggi.
+The troops that had taken part in the coup attempt surrendered on the Bosphorus Bridge in Istanbul.

+In December 2016, a twin bomb attack on police officers outside the football stadium of top-division team Besiktas killed 38 people and injured many more.

+On 20 December 2016, the first road tunnel linking Europe and Asia was opened.
+Construction of the tunnel took over five years.
+A 5.4 kilometre (3.3 mile) section of the Eurasia Tunnel runs under the Bosphorus in Istanbul.

+On 1 January 2017, 39 people were killed in the New Year's Eve attack on an exclusive nightclub in Istanbul.
+Later a member of the Islamic State group was arrested.